imthosea/celestialgdx/README.md

 - Multi-window support from LWJGL backend and subsequently a ton of syncrhonization code
 - Automated tests
 - Non-continous rendering (along with ApplicationListener/LifecycleListener's pause and resume)
+- ApplicationListener.create - do stuff in your constructor instead
 - glfw_async, on Mac, you must call with -XstartOnFirstThread
 - LwjglCanvas
 - The entire reflection util package